 I recommend that you ask these questions with a blank sheet of paper at the ready to sketch out your ideas.
 If you start from scratch with your ideal situation in mind, you’re less likely to complicate your thought processes than if you use your current structure as a launch pad for creating a functional structure.

 Don’t build the business around current individual staff members in your future planning, but instead focus on the key job roles.
 It may be that you need to make some tough decisions, so make sure there are no emotions attached to your ideal structure in the form of individual personalities.
-Think about what roles are required and the competences needed to fulfil these roles.
-Consider how communication could be improved in your ideal structure.
+Think about what roles you need and the competences you need to fulfil these roles.
+Consider how you could improve communication in your ideal structure.
 Remember that good internal communications will lead to improved communications with your customers and potential new markets.

 2. Continuously improve your systems and processes